benjamincharity/angular-keypad/README.md

 styles should be written at your project level using the associated classes.

 Your project CSS should always be included after any library CSS files.
-This makes it easy for you to override or add to any styles added by this module.
+This makes it easy for you to override or add to any styles defined by this module.
 Below are the classes available for styling.

 | Class | Element | Details |
 |-------|---------|---------|